yehia67/documentation/getting-started/0.1/clients/signatures.md

 ## Signature scheme

 IOTA uses the Winternitz [one-time signature scheme](https://en.wikipedia.org/wiki/Hash-based_cryptography#One-time_signature_schemes) (W-OTS) to generate [digital signatures](https://en.wikipedia.org/wiki/Digital_signature).
-This signature scheme is quantum resistant, meaning that signatures are resistant to attacks from quantum computers.
+This signature scheme is quantum robust, meaning that signatures are resistant to attacks from quantum computers.
 But, the scheme also reveals an unknown amount of the private key.
 As a result, it's safe to withdraw from an address only once, after which it is a [spent address](../clients/addresses.md#spent-addresses).

 ### How signatures are generated